hummingbot/hummingbot-site/docs/blog/posts/deploying-hummingbot-on-a-raspberry-pi/index.md

 ![Multiple Bots](multiple-bot.JPG)

-Similar to how you would run multiple bots when installing from source, you can just clone the Hummingbot repo to two different file folders, or just copy your clone to another folder.
-You then need to compile each instance separately, and you can launch each of them as separate processes.
+To run multiple bots, clone the Hummingbot repository into separate folders and compile each instance independently.

 **Running Multiple bot with tmux**

-Tmux is a terminal multiplexer, it means that you can open multiple sessions of Hummingbot from one installation.
-With Tmux you can easily switch between multiple Hummingbot instances by detaching them and reattaching them.
-Checkout this link for details on how to [Get started with Tmux.](https://linuxize.com/post/getting-started-with-tmux/)
+Tmux, a terminal multiplexer, allows the management of multiple Hummingbot instances from a single installation.
+Learn more about Tmux [here](https://linuxize.com/post/getting-started-with-tmux/)

-### Controlling Remotely using VNC Viewer
+### Remote Control with VNC Viewer

-SSH and VNC features are natively built into the Raspberry Pi and can easily be turned on in the Raspberry Pi configurations settings.
-By turning these on, you can access the Raspberry Pi from another computer by (1) using terminal to SSH, similar to how you would access a cloud server, or (2) using VNC to enable remote desktop access to the Raspberry Pi GUI.
-This is very convenient; after initial setup of the Raspberry Pi, you can simply unplug the monitor, keyboard and mouse, and just set the Raspberry Pi itself aside and just access it remotely going forward.
+The Raspberry Pi supports SSH and VNC, allowing remote control from other devices.

 ![SSH Pi](SSH-pi.JPG)